top of page

 Mary Bowerman Trail

 Just below the summit, this trail offers spectacular vistas that can be enjoyed along the way.
 The first half of the gentle 0.7-mile loop trail is accessible to visitors in wheelchairs.
-Pick up a copy of the trail Nature Guide at the trailhead or at the Summit Museum.
+Download a copy of the trail Nature Guide or pick it up at the Summit Museum.
 The trail was originally built to showcase views of the recovery from a 6,000-acre fire that occurred in 1977.
 Today, little remains of the devastation.

 You'll find unusually large sandstone formations and small caves here, as well as numerous picnic sites.